uswds/uswds-site/pages/documentation/getting-started/sample-contract-language.md

  </p>
 </div>

-## Customize the Evaluation Factors
+## Customize the evaluation factors

 Work with your CO to select the best evaluation factor and customize the draft language.
 For example, instead of “18 months” you may require a shorter or longer time period.